Element 1

 Named ownership matters because it converts ambient responsibility into concrete responsibility.
 When the owner of a topic is unnamed, everybody and nobody is preparing for it, which means the meeting begins with the topic owner improvising context-setting and burns 5-10 minutes that should have happened before the meeting.

-The Microsoft Workplace Analytics research on meeting load found that meetings with unnamed-owner topics ran 23% longer than meetings with named owners, because the lack of preparation propagated through the meeting as side-discussions about who should do what next.
+Topics with no named owner tend to run longer than topics with one, because the lack of preparation propagates through the meeting as side-discussions about who should do what next.

 Element 4